Dog Tail Signs: What’s Your Dog’s Tail Language?

 A high tail with a slow wag may indicate a happy dog with a lower level of arousal, but again, look at the whole picture.
 Did the wag just stop?
 Did he just freeze?
 His backward-leaning stance, hard eyes, and closed mouth suggest he’s conflicted.

 But how do you know if it’s a fun-and-games, fast-wagging high tail saying, “I’m so happy and excited to see you!
-Yes, please pet me!” or an aroused and angry high tail telling you, “If you try to pet me, you’ll be toast!”?
+Yes, please, pet me!” or an aroused and angry high tail telling you, “If you try to pet me, you’ll be toast!”?

-In contrast, the “I want to eat you!” dog is likely to have a tense body and hard eyes, with all his energy focused forward – no wiggling.
+In contrast, the “I want to eat you!” dog is likely to have a tense body and hard eyes, with all his energy focused forward with no wiggling.
 Even still, a happy aroused dog can do damage in her excitement, so you are better off waiting to engage even with a happy high-tail wagger until she calms down a bit.

 Meanwhile, a high-but-slower tail wag suggests less active arousal, but it still can be a caution sign.
-She may just be happy and not as aroused, or it might be that an elevated level of tension has slowed the aggressive dog’s tail; it could be the beginning of an agonistic freeze just before the bite happens. (“Agonistic” refers to a continuum of social behaviors including all aspects of aggression, from appeasement and flight at one end, to warning signals, threat and actual attack at the other extreme.)
+She may just be happy and not as aroused, or it might be that an elevated level of tension has slowed the aggressive dog’s tail.
+It could be the beginning of an agonistic freeze just before the bite happens. (“Agonistic” refers to a continuum of social behaviors including all aspects of aggression, from appeasement and flight at one end, to warning signals, threat and actual attack at the other extreme.)

 happy relaxed dog wagging tail